Feodor Kuzmich: Support for the legend

-Among some of reasons supporting the belief that Alexander I faked his death are curious similarities between Alexander and Kuzmich.
-Svetlana Semyonova, president of Russian Graphological Society, analyzed both Alexander's and Kuzmich's handwriting and concluded that they are the same.
+Among some of reasons supporting the belief that Alexander I faked his death are curious similarities between Alexander and Feodor Kuzmich.
+Svetlana Semyonova, president of Russian Graphological Society, analyzed both Alexander's and Feodor Kuzmich's handwriting and concluded that they are the same.
 Furthermore, there are rumors that Alexander's wife also faked her death a year after Alexander's death and became a nun in Saint Petersburg.

-In his work Posthumous Notes of the Hermit Fëdor Kuzmich, author Lev Tolstoy referred to the legend when he wrote:
+In his work Posthumous Notes of the Hermit Fëdor Kuzmich, author Leo Tolstoy referred to the legend when he wrote:

 "After the monk's death these rumours only spread and became stronger.
-Not only common people believed them but many from the elite, including the royal family of Tsar Alexander III.The reasons for these rumours were the following: Alexander died unexpectedly, he did not suffer from any disease before, he died far away from home in a remote place of Taganrog, and when he was put in the coffin many who saw him, said that he changed a lot, this is why the coffin was quickly sealed.
+Not only common people believed them but many from the elite, including the royal family of Tsar Alexander III.
+The reasons for these rumours were the following: Alexander died unexpectedly, he did not suffer from any disease before, he died far away from home in a remote place of Taganrog, and when he was put in the coffin many who saw him, said that he changed a lot, this is why the coffin was quickly sealed.
 It was known that Alexander said and wrote that he wanted so much to leave his post and to stay away from this world."